 When you don’t have enough money to cover the rent, pay the mortgage or make your car payment, it may be tempting to run to the nearest ATM and take out a cash advance on your credit card to help you get by.
 A cash advance may not be your best option, however.

-That’s because you could end up paying back a lot more than the cash advance amount you charged to your credit card.
+That’s because you could end up than the cash advance amount you charged to your credit card.

 1. You’ll pay a cash advance fee

 You always have to pay more for convenience, and grabbing cash charged to your credit card from the nearest ATM is no exception.
 So, how much will you pay for convenient cash?

 Your credit card company may charge an upfront fee.
 “A common fee is 5% of the amount advanced or $10, whichever is higher,” according to credit bureau Experian.

 If your cash advance transaction is at an ATM, the bank you withdraw money from may also charge its own service fee.

 2. Brace yourself for a higher interest rate

 One thing you can expect with a credit card cash advance is that you’ll pay a higher interest rate than you pay on new purchases with that same card.
 In fact, cash advance interest rates on some credit cards are more than 25%, according to Experian.

 Your credit card will likely have a cash advance limit, which is borrowed against your card’s total credit limit.
 To find out your card’s cash advance limit, look at your credit card statement or online account information.
 Also, make sure that charging a cash advance won’t push your total balance to an amount that exceeds the card’s credit limit.

 When you make new purchases with a credit card, you have up to a one-month grace period to pay them off before the credit card issuer begins charging interest on the charges.
 That’s often not the case with credit card cash advances, which can begin accumulating interest right away.